RS001 – Chemical Hygiene Plan

 Avoid storing any chemical containers on the floor unless those chemicals are placed in suitable secondary containment.
 Under no circumstance may chemical containers, or anything else, be stored in aisle ways, corridors, or in front of doors.
 Hazardous liquids should not be stored on shelves above eye-level unless there is a SOP detailing safe handling procedures.
 Chemicals must be stored at an appropriate temperature and humidity level and never be stored in direct sunlight.
 Always follow the chemical manufacturer’s storage instructions, if provided.

 Chemicals must be stored in a manner that segregates chemicals of incompatible hazard classes.
-Guidance for the proper segregation of incompatible materials is provided on here on the Research Safety Affairs website.
-Instructions for the storage of specific chemicals is provided in the SDS for each chemical.
+Specific guidance for the proper storage of chemicals can be found in the SDS for each chemical.
 If storage space is limited proper chemical segregation can be accomplished by using secondary containment to separate incompatible materials stored within the same storage location.
 Generally, proper segregation can be achieved by separating chemicals into the following storage groups.

 • Acids (oxidizing)